-- (para.
+- 22. Iran has continued to permit the Agency to use on-line enrichment monitors and electronic seals which communicate their status within nuclear sites to Agency inspectors, and to facilitate the automated collection of Agency measurement recordings registered by installed measurement devices (para.
 67.1).
 Iran has issued long-term visas to Agency inspectors designated for Iran as requested by the Agency, provided proper working space for the Agency at nuclear sites and facilitated the use of working space at locations near nuclear sites in Iran (para.
-67.2).
-Iran has accepted additional Agency inspectors designated for Iran (para.
-67.3). - 22.
+67.2). - 23.
 Iran has continued to permit the Agency to monitor through measures agreed with Iran, including containment and surveillance measures that all uranium ore concentrate (UOC) produced in Iran or obtained from any other source is transferred to the Uranium Conversion Facility (UCF) at Esfahan (para.
 68).
 Iran also provided the Agency with all information necessary to enable the Agency to verify the production of UOC and the inventory of UOC produced in Iran or obtained from any other source (para.
 69).